milkayatalay/develop-module/README.md

 # develop-module

-its created for read serial data from usb.
+it's created for reading serial data from usb.

 The another objects created by Buildroot toolchain.
-Makefile will works only buildroot.
+Makefile will works only with buildroot.

 Copy this module to buildroot kernel staging drivers location.
 Add required menu entries to config files in buildroot.
 Use and enjoy!